avishek376/Scaler-Problem-Solving/Intermediate/13 Intermediate DSA : Sorting/Assignment/Q1. Elements Removal/Idea.md

         c                             c+d
         d                              d

-    here, total cost = a+2b+3c+d
+    here, total cost = a+2b+3c+4d
-To make this total cost minimum a should be max & d should be minimium.
+To make this total cost minimum 'a' should be max & 'd' should be minimium.

     TC: O(NlogN)
     SC: O(1)